-Additionally, the laws that prohibit same-sex intercourse are a common legacy of the British colonisation which, as other chapters in this book show, are still present in several penal codes and in the common law of many Commonwealth nations.
-This means that the South African Constitutional Court's decisions can be used to fundament judicial litigation to repeal those laws.
-Besides, the colonial legacy of criminalisation of homosexuality must be used against arguments, such as the one used by the Zimbabwean president, Mr Mugabe, and the former Namibian president, Mr Nujoma, that homosexuality was a practice brought by white colonisers in the 19th and 20th centuries, and is alien to local culture.
+Additionally, the laws that prohibit same-sex intercourse are a common legacy of British colonisation.
+These, as other chapters in this book show, are still present in several penal codes and in the common law of many Commonwealth nations.
+In this sense, the South African Constitutional Court's decisions can be useful to support litigation to repeal anti-sodomy laws in those nations.
+Besides, the colonial legacy of criminalisation of homosexuality must be used against arguments, such as the one used by the Zimbabwean president, Mr Mugabe, and the former Namibian president, Mr Nujoma, that homosexuality was a practice brought in by white colonisers in the 19th and 20th centuries, and is alien to local culture.
 Academic studies have already shown that there were homosexual practices in the African continent before the white colonisers arrived (Phillips 1997; Epprecht 1998).
 In fact, instead of bringing homosexuality to the continent, what white colonisers brought was the very idea that homosexuality should be treated as a criminal offence.
-Efforts must be made to expose this legacy in order to repeal this legislation and to prove wrong allegations that gay and lesbian rights represent a threat to the local culture and to the 'integrity of the nation'.
+Efforts must be made to expose this legacy in order to achieve decriminalisation and to prove wrong allegations that gay and lesbian rights represent a threat to the local culture and to the 'integrity of the nation'.